 As debilitating as pain can be (especially when it feels like there is no end to the pain in sight), there are other options that are better for you and your body.

 Your body has remarkable natural programming.
 Unlike a car engine, your body is engineered to repair itself when cells aren’t functioning optimally.
 Over a lifetime of wear and tear, sometimes the cells lack the surrounding environment to do what they are programmed to do.

 And that’s where regenerative procedures step in and lend a helping hand.
-Regenerative medicine, including Platelet-Rich Plasma (PRP) and stem cell therapy, provides the optimal environment for your cells to take over the healing process.
+Regenerative medicine – which includes Platelet-Rich Plasma (PRP) and stem cell therapy – provides the optimal environment for your cells to take over the healing process.

 In basic terms, your body’s cells are concentrated and used to help your body heal and to signal other cells to join in on that healing process.
 There is no cutting, suturing, or hardware inserted.
 There is no scar tissue or a traumatic wound to heal from.